 Airflow from the Desert Southwest brought enough monsoon moisture for isolated thunderstorms on the 5th and 6th.
 On the 6th, 0.15 inch of rain fell, exceeding our total summer rainfall by a hundredth of an inch.

-A Pacific cold front moving through the northern edge of the ridge generated a third of an inch of rain on the 8th.
 The upper level trough following the front kept temperatures a few degrees below normal through the 11th.

 On the 16th an upper level trough from the Gulf of Alaska, followed by a second trough on the 19th, maintained cool showery weather through the 21st.

 After the trough departed, temperatures were slightly above normal from the 22nd through the 27th.